-The score of every maneuver starts from the highest value for a technically perfect performance, even though each maneuver may get different values according to how well it has be performed.
-Even if the rider performs the same maneuver more than once during his performance, he will be given a score for the best one.
+The score of every maneuver starts from the highest value for a technically perfect performance, even though each maneuver may get different values according to how well it has been performed.
+Even if the rider performs the same maneuver more than once during his/her performance, s/he will be given a score for the best one.
 The total score is evaluated according to the following criteria: